 Corfu gained its independence on May 21st 1864 along with the rest of the 'Eptanissos' or seven islands of the Ionian.
 Enosis (Union) Day is celebrated annually and along with many other festivals offer splendid entertainment for the visitor.
 These include Greek Orthodox Easter when Corfu Town is both illuminated by a sea of candles and showered with a breathtaking firework display.
 The regular processions of Corfu's patron St Spiridon and numerous music and cultural festivals should ensure that whenever you visit you can become part of Corfu's living heritage.

 Where to visit

 This exceptionally pretty resort lies around a horseshoe-shaped bay and boasts some excellent seaside tavernas.

-The long, beautiful bay of Avlaki sits between Agios Stephanos and Kassiopi and is relatively unknown to most of the island's visitors.
+The long bay of Avlaki sits between Agios Stephanos and Kassiopi and is relatively unknown to most of the island's visitors.

-An ideal holiday spot for everyone, Kassiopi offers a good variety of nightlife and entertainment - dotted around the picturesque harbour are many bars, cafes and tavernas.
+An ideal holiday spot for everyone, Kassiopi offers a good variety of nightlife and entertainment.